Mirantis/k0rdent-enterprise-docs-publish/docs/admin/kof/kof-install.md

                     tls_options:
                       insecure_skip_verify: true
         ```
+        Note: `insecure_skip_verify` is a temporary workaround auto-enabled by default
+        until we implement a chain of trust in the next releases.
-    * On step 1 in the [Storing KOF data - From Management to Regional](kof-storing.md#from-management-to-regional) section apply:
+    * On step 1 in the [Storing KOF data - From Management to Regional](kof-storing.md#from-management-to-regional) section you may apply:
         ```shell
         cat >collectors-values.yaml <<EOF
         kof: